FrancoMelandri/notes/disrtributed-systems/patterns.md

   abstract void heartBeatReceived(T serverId);
 ```

-The failure detector needs to have two methods:ù
+The failure detector needs to have two methods:

 - A method to be called whenever the receiving server receives the heartbeat, to tell the failure detector that heartbeat is received
  ```java